microsoft/LightGBM/docs/Python-intro.md

 Install
 -------

 * Install the library first, follow the wiki [here](./Installation-Guide.md).
-* Install python-package dependencies, `setuptools`, `numpy` and `scipy` is required, `scikit-learn` is required for sklearn interface and recommended.
+* Install Python-package dependencies, `setuptools`, `numpy` and `scipy` is required, `scikit-learn` is required for sklearn interface and recommended.
 Run:
 ```
 pip install setuptools numpy scipy scikit-learn -U
 ```

 * In the `python-package` directory, run
 ```
 python setup.py install
 ```

-* To verify your installation, try to `import lightgbm` in Python.
+* To verify your installation, try to `import lightgbm` in Python
 ```
 import lightgbm as lgb
 ```

 Data Interface
 --------------

-The LightGBM python module is able to load data from:
+The LightGBM Python module is able to load data from:

 - libsvm/tsv/csv txt format file
 - Numpy 2D array, pandas object
 - LightGBM binary file